 The stages are logical in the sense that all areas of the model receive the same attention in terms of adding details.
 It is never advisable to concentrate on one aspect of the model and then proceed to the next after finishing the earlier part.
 If you do so, this could cause a visual imbalance.
 Viewers can identify that certain areas of the model have been crafted with finesses, whereas the rest of the areas have been done in haste.

 The areas of the model which you want to grab the attention of viewers should be more geometrically rich.
-For example, in case of a character in the game, the face as well as the torso should have similar geometric detailing particularly of the game that has to be viewed through floating camera as used in cinemas.
+For example, in the case of a character in the game, while modeling a face, you also need to make sure that its torso is possessing similar geometric detailing.
+It is mainly because, in games, it has to be viewed through a floating camera as used in cinemas.

 Various Steps in Box Modeling